 The NCIEC Legal Interpreting work group from the 2005-2010 grant cycle sought to further this specialization within the field of ASL-English interpreting by creating an open exchange of ideas, experience and knowledge from various partnerships to deepen the field’s understanding of the work of interpreters in legal and court settings.
 The partnerships involved experts, practitioners, educators and consumers.
 The resulting work products are found on the Best Practice and Literature Archive pages.

-Best Practices: American Sign Language and English Interpretation Within Legal Settings (2009) documents 24 best practices to employ when working in legal and court settings.
-This document also includes law enforcement.
+- A Best Practices of ASL-English Interpreters in Legal and Court Settings document detailing 24 best practices to employ when working in legal and court settings—including law enforcement.